 This versatile course will provide you with a foundation in contemporary theatre analysis and practice.
 Students will be given the chance to sample and develop a range of performance and production skills in theatre.
 Specialist work includes scriptwriting, acting and directing.
-Students examine key theatrical pieces, as well as develop acting skills for both group and solo performance; it is as intensive as it is worthwhile.
+Students examine key theatrical pieces, as well as develop acting skills for both group and solo performance.
 This course also gives students practical skills in many of the aspects of Production Roles.
-Students develop an understanding of lighting, sound, costuming, set, props, costume and make-up.
+Students develop an understanding and have the opportunity to experiment with lighting, sound, set, props, costume and/or make-up.
 This elective is an excellent precursor to Theatre Studies at Year 10.